TosbackCgusBridge-Bot/CGUs-versions/Wayfair/Privacy Policy.md

 You must submit any notification of an alleged copyright infringement to Wayfair's Copyright Agent by mail or email as set forth below:

 Wayfair Copyright Agent
-Attn: Michael K. Barron, Esq.
-Bingham McCutchen LLP
-One Federal Street
+Attn: Wayfair Legal
+177 Huntington Avenue, Suite 6000
-Boston, MA 02110
+Boston, MA  02115
-Email: wayfaircopyrightagent@bingham.com (with the subject line "Wayfair DMCA Notice")
+Email: legal@wayfair.com (with the subject line "Wayfair DMCA Notice")

 If you fail to comply with all of the above requirements, your DMCA Notice will not be valid.
 Please note that you may be liable for damages, including court costs and attorneys' fees, if you materially misrepresent that materials on the Site are infringing a copyright.